 All you’ve got to do is to choose a bouquet that appeals to slightly different senses: our visual and sense of smell.

-There’s a reason why this flower bouquet is called “Sweet as Sugar”…
+There’s a reason why this bouquet is called a Purple Melody.

 I have to say – I wrote this entire article asking myself: “If my boyfriend would have surprised me for Purim with a nice flower bouquet – which flowers would I like the most?”

 Which was pretty weird… but it helped me focus on the most beautiful flowers for Purim I could find!